Iron Maiden: 10 songs by Steve Harris that were inspired by movies

 Released in 1976, Aces High was a war film partly based on R. C. Sherriff’s play Journey’s End, starring Malcolm McDowell, Peter Firth, Christopher Plummer and Simon Ward.
-The film tells the story of the Royal Flying Corps efforts during the First World War and perfect fodder for Harris’ recurrent themes of conflict and bravery, although the lyrics suggest that the song was set in the Second World War.
+The film tells the story of the Royal Flying Corps efforts during the First World War and perfect fodder for Steve Harris’ recurrent themes of conflict and bravery, although the lyrics suggest that the song was set in WWII.
 The 10 ME-109 aircraft – or Messerschmitt Bf 109 – that led the German offensive first came into action during the Spanish Civil War in 1937 and were still in use by 1945.
-Aces High opens the band’s 1984 Powerslave album – it was also the second single, released in October that year – and remains a thrilling staple of the band’s live set today: ‘Run, live to fly, fly to live, do or die’.
+Aces High opens the band’s 1984 Powerslave album – it was also the second single, released in October that year – and remains a thrilling staple of Maiden’s live set today: ‘Run, live to fly, fly to live, do or die.’

 The Number Of The Beast (The Number Of The Beast, 1982)

-One of Iron Maiden’s most enduring songs, The Number Of The Beast was to some extent inspired by a nightmare Steve Harris had after watching the classic horror 1978 Omen II: Damien (a poem by Robert Burns called Tam O’ Shanter also played a part in the bassist’s unsettled night’s sleep).
+One of Iron Maiden’s most enduring songs, The Number Of The Beast was to some extent inspired by a nightmare Steve had after watching the classic horror 1978 Omen II: Damien (a poem by Robert Burns called Tam O’ Shanter also played a part in the bassist’s unsettled night’s sleep).
 In Richard Donner’s 1976 film The Omen, Damien Thorn’s father attempts to slay his son after discovering he has a birthmark in the shape of three sixes, but is shot dead by a police officer.
 Before the credits, a passage from the Bible’s Book Of Revelations appears: ‘Here is wisdom, let him that hath understanding, count the number of the beast, for it is the number of a man and his number is 666.’
 The film’s sequel is just as haunting.
-Damien returns as an wicked teenager and leaves a trail of destruction.
-Check out Harris’ menacing lyrics at the song’s climax: ‘I have the fire I have the force, I have the power to make my evil take it’s course’.
-Teenagers can be so moody sometimes.
+Damien returns as a wicked teenager and leaves a trail of destruction.
+Check out Steve’s menacing lyrics at the song’s climax: ‘I have the fire I have the force, I have the power to make my evil take its course.’
+Teenagers can be so moody sometimes…

 Children Of The Damned (The Number Of The Beast, 1982)